A good education produces young people with a positive sense of self-concept and sound emotional and mental well-being.

 Studies show that school-based mentoring programs result in improved performance and reduced absenteeism.
 These buddy/mentoring programs naturally link the school with their communities.

-By going out into the community, schools can forge bonds with stakeholders.
+By engaging with the community, schools can establish strong relationships with stakeholders.
 Teachers can interact with the school neighborhood and local businesses.

 Sharing your school’s vision as you engage with social groups helps instill mutual understanding.
 These collaborations serve to strengthen school and community partnerships.